 This is of course not a solution to the problem but a precaution, when saving battery power on your phone you have to charge it less often.
-In day to day life your phone will last plus minus a day.
+In day-to-day life, your phone will last plus-minus a day.

 Constantly checking email, connecting to WIFI networks and cellular data.
 Screwing around on social media and watching your favorite cat video.
-If you want to conserve your battery power than none of that is helping.
+If you want to conserve your battery power then none of that is helping.

 Turn off your phone

 Turning off your phone is only necessary when not using your phone for an extended period of time.
 Rebooting costs more power than on standby on most phones.
-So do not do this every time you not use your phone for a few hours.
+So do not do this every time you do not use your phone for a few hours.

 Turn off data and constantly roaming for WIFI